 Municipal solid waste

 The steady growth of the population and increasing prosperity are giving rise to ever more wastes that need to be incinerated or recycled.
+In recent years, the increase has been limited mainly to waste recycled, while the amount of waste incinerated in MSWIs has remained stable.
 The associated energy consumption and pollutant emissions from waste incineration plants could be reduced substantially in Switzerland by applying high waste management standards and through technical measures.
 High quantities of waste are particularly problematic because they are associated with high consumption of resources.

 The relatively high amount of waste is today no longer a major environmental burden.
 It does indicate however that the consumption of resources in Switzerland is still very high.
 For this reason the status is rated as poor.
 Since a significant decrease would be desirable, the slight decline in wastes disposed of in MSWs must be considered unsatisfactory.

 Because municipal solid waste does not always contain exactly the same types of waste (e.g. fuel substitutes in coal-powered power plants) and the survey methods can vary considerably, it is not always possible to make a direct comparison.
 However it can be said that in general Switzerland has a relatively high per capita proportion of municipal waste that on the one hand is rooted in the high living standard and on the other hand is made visible by the complete and detailed breakdown of many types of waste.